apache/nifi-minifi-cpp/PROCESSORS.md

 ### Description

-Converts records from one data format to another using configured Record Reader and Record Write Controller Services.
+Converts records from one data format to another using configured Record Reader and Record Writer Controller Services.

 ### Properties